SethVerlo/EUVproject/README.md

 'temp_h.py' is used for calculating the plasma temperature with line ratio method (H-a & H-b).
 'dens_h' is used for calculatiing the the plasma density, Stark and Doppler effects are considered.
 'plt.py' is used for plotting the spectrum.
+# Acknowledgement

-Thanks for the help from Dr. Tanaka and Dr. Zhu (ILE, Osaka Univ.).
+Thanks for the help from Dr. Tanaka and Dr. Zhu (ILE, Osaka Univ.) during the experiment.

 C.Liu